tzConnectBerlin/que-pasa/README.md

 Make sure all dependencies are present on your machine:
 - Rust's build system `cargo` is required.

-Then clone our repository, and run `cargo install` anywhere inside it.
+Then clone our repository, and run `cargo install --path .` inside its root directory.

 Following subsections give exact installation command sequences for specific operating systems.